ngatia-nancy/alx-low_level_programming/0x0B-malloc_free/README.md

   2. 2-str_concat.c -a function that concatenates two strings.
   3. 3-alloc_grid.c -a function that returns a pointer to a 2 dimensional array of integers.
   4. 4-free_grid.c -a function that frees a 2 dimensional grid previously created by your alloc_grid function.
+  5. 100-argstostr.c -a function that concatenates all the arguments of your program.